timosarkka/nhl-elt-analysis/README.md

 ![image](https://github.com/user-attachments/assets/076a63ac-1cd7-4871-a2fa-4c5e19b26d2a)

-You can see all of the details in code by checking nhl_games_notebook.ipynb and nhl_players_notebook.ipynb
+You can see all of the details in code by checking nhl_games_notebook.ipynb and nhl_players_notebook.ipynb.

 ## 7. Loading Data

-Lastly, data is written to an SQL data warehouse and then it is ready to be used for analytics.
-Luckily this is also just one line of code when using the Spark SQL Analytics libraries.
+Last, data was written to an SQL data warehouse to be used for analytics.

+Luckily this is also just one line of code when using the Azure Synapse Dedicated SQL Pool Connector.

 ## 8. Results and Analysis

 Power BI was used to create analytics about games, teams, goals and penalties.

-Some example pages below:
+In total, 32 teams across 16 seasons were analyzed.
+There were 20,430 games in the dataset.
+Below also some additional metrics of the analyzed data:

 ![image](https://github.com/user-attachments/assets/81de9986-e3f1-428a-96e7-20e246cdb27c)

+It was interesting to find out that the average goal per game -value (i.e. the sum of home and away team goals) had risen from approx 5.7 in 2008 to 6.2 in 2024.
+Also, the amount of goals per game per month seems to always stay pretty constant throughout the season.
+The only exception is the end of the regular season and playoffs during April-May, when the average amount of goals seems to always rise.

 ![image](https://github.com/user-attachments/assets/f657fc72-c5d7-44cc-a2fb-f26dcab44ca6)

+Despite the fact that the overall amount of goals per game has gone up, the amount of powerplay goals seems to have fallen.
+In 2008, around 25-26% of goals were powerplay goals in 5-on-4 situations.
+In 2024 this had gone down to around 20-21%.

 ![image](https://github.com/user-attachments/assets/20af85e1-ede5-41d5-9277-be059f17fb79)

+Also penalty minutes per game has come down significantly since 2008, averaging now around 6-7 minutes per game (over 10 minutes per game in 2008).
+It seems that the top 5 teams taking most penalties are Tampa Bay Lightning, Anaheim Ducks, Boston Bruins, Philadelphia Flyers and Pittsburgh Penguins.

 ![image](https://github.com/user-attachments/assets/35bae7f2-e15c-4895-9d31-84560a11a27d)

 ## 9. Future Work

+Moneypuck.com offers a lot of other datasets, that were not utilized in this project, e.g. betting and odds-related.
+Also, one could concentrate on analyzing the individual player data with advanced metrics like Corsi, Fenwick, xG and so forth.
+Complete ML models could be built with the source data.